USS Ronald Reagan: 2018

-From 17 May Ronald Reagan conducted sea trials, and on 28 May 2018 she departed on her regular patrol of the Pacific.
+In 17 May Ronald Reagan conducted sea trials and on 28 May 2018 she departed on her regular patrol of the Pacific.
 Her departure was several weeks late.
-The delay was caused by a "material issue" that required repairs discovered during the sea trials.
+The delay was caused by a "material issue" that required repairs to issues found during the sea trials.
 Field Carrier Landing Practice for aircrew on Iwo Jima were also delayed.
 After patrolling through the disputed South China Sea, the ship visited the Philippines for the first time, and stayed for four days.

 From 7 to 16 June the carrier participated in the Malabar 2018 exercise with Japan and India near Guam.
 Ronald Reagan returned to Yokosuka on 24 July.
 On 27 July along with other vessels she left port again to avoid Typhoon Jongdari, returning on 30 July.
 She left port again ahead of a typhoon on 7 August.
 On 31 August 2018, the carrier conducted training with the Izumo-class helicopter destroyer Kaga, of the Japan Maritime Self-Defense Force.

 On 21 November 2018, the ship visited Hong Kong.
 The ship backfitted the existing AN/SPS-48E three-dimensional (3D), air search radar with the AN/SPS-48G.

 2019

 On 24 August 2019, Ronald Reagan returned to Yokosuka Naval Base, after a very short patrol of the western Pacific.
 The vessel made two stops over the deployment.
-First at Brisbane, Australia, to join in the Talisman Sabre 2019 war games off Australia's east coast, then at Manila, Philippines for a brief port visit.
+First at Brisbane to join the 2019 Exercise Talisman Saber off Australia's east coast, then at Manila for a brief port visit on the week of 11 August; between those two points the ship had transited the South China Sea in order to send a message to Beijing that the seas must be free and open.
+Admiral Karl O. Thomas used "Freedom of Navigation Operations" to stress that point when his weaker allies could not.
 The ship also participated in several exercises at sea with partner nations, most recently with the Japan Maritime Self-Defense Force.